-Each year, young writers with and without disabilities, in U.S. grades 6-12 (or equivalents) or ages 11-18 for non-U.S. students, are asked to explore the disability experience through the art of script writing for stage or screen.
-Writers may craft scripts from their own experiences and observations, create fictional characters and settings, or choose to write metaphorically or abstractly about the disability experience.
+Young writers with disabilities and collaborative groups that include students with disabilities, in the U.S. grades 6-12 (or equivalents) or ages 11-18 for non-U.S. students, are invited to explore the disability experience through the art of writing for performance—in the form of plays, screenplays, or music theater.
+Writers are encouraged to craft short (10 minute) works from their own experiences and observations in the style of realism, through the creation of fictional characters and settings, or writing metaphorically or abstractly about the disability experience.

-Young writers with and without disabilities are encouraged to submit a one-act script of any genre.
+Young writers with disabilities are encouraged to submit a 'ten-minute script' of any genre.
 Entries may be the work of an individual student or a collaboration by a group of up to five students.
 The competition has three divisions: grades 6-7, grades 8-9, and grades 10-12 (or equivalents).
 A panel of theater professionals selects division winners.

-One winning script is chosen in the Primary and Junior Divisions (grades 6-7 / ages 11-13 and 8-9 / ages 13-15 respectively).
-Winners in these divisions will receive $500 for arts programs at their schools.
+One winning piece is chosen in the Primary and Junior Divisions (grades 6-7 / ages 11-13 and 8-9 / ages 13-15 respectively).
+Winners in these divisions will be featured in press releases and on the Kennedy Center website.

-Watch the 2015 VSA Playwright Discovery performance at the John F. Kennedy Center for the Performing Arts.
+Watch the 2016 VSA Playwright Discovery Showcase at the John F. Kennedy Center for the Performing Arts.

-VSA has free resources to guide educators and students through the playwriting process.
+VSA has free resources to guide educators and students through the writing process.

 Questions about the VSA Playwright Discovery Competition can be sent to email@example.com.

-The VSA Playwright Discovery Program is made possible by Mike and Julie Connors, Hilton Worldwide, and the U.S. Department of Education.
+The VSA Playwright Discovery Program is made possible by the U.S. Department of Education